RoboJackets/apiary/docs/officers/attendance.rst

 RoboJackets developed an Android app to read physical BuzzCards using either :abbr:`NFC (near-field communication)` or an external BuzzCard reader connected via Bluetooth.
-Your phone must support NFC and run Android 7 (Nougat) or newer.
+Your phone must support NFC and Bluetooth, and run Android 12 or newer.

 .. vale Google.Parens = YES